Okumura6883/NNSnakeGame/README.md

 # EvolutionSnake
-Genetic algorithm + cancerous Java
+Genetic algorithm implemented in Java

 * All the lib and classpath added so all you need is Eclipse
 + Driver classes: <br>